About the Air Pollution Control District

 - Developing the Jefferson County portion of the state implementation plan

-The air monitoring section collects and analyzes air quality data.
+The Air Monitoring section collects and analyzes air quality data.
 This section monitors ambient air pollution, measures meteorological data, quality assures data, and helps forecast air quality for Louisville.
-For more information, please visit our Air Quality Monitoring page.
+For more information, please visit the Air Quality Monitoring page.